romarcg/thymio_course_skeleton/how_to_thymio/README.md

 ## Change network mode:

-MyT has three network modes, off, AP (default) and custom.
-Custom mode will connect to a predefined access point named.
+MyT has three network modes, off, AP (default) and managed. managed mode will connect to a predefined access point named.
 > Internet connection is not present in AP mode.
 If internet connection is needed while in AP mode, an Ethernet cable (with internet connection) must be attached to the main computer.
 > Custom mode should only be used when the predefined access point is present.